-Investment Income Total
+Investment Income 2017 2016

-31-Dec-16 €'000s
+€'000s €'000s

-Deposits other than cash equivalents 71
+Deposits other than cash equivalents 4 71

-The Company's own funds are invested in minimum A rated highly liquid cash deposits only.
-The income represents a yield of 0.3%, but provides full liquidity to cover any potential claims payments in a timely fashion.
+The Company's own funds are invested in minimum "A" rated highly liquid cash deposits only.
+The Company earned a negative yield on its deposits held in Euro denomination, which reflects the current trend in the financial markets.
+Additionally, a small amount of income was earned on USD deposits.
+Full liquidity is maintained at all times, to cover any potential claims payments in a timely fashion.